whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 I spent most of the time feeling stressed, because I was so used to having distractions like my job, reading the news, even nervous eating.
 In other words, it took awhile to calm down and just be with that inner voice that I'd learned to ignore.

 Before the fast, I often felt stressed, and it was difficult for me to savor sensual pleasures.
-I rarely even tasted my food, as I commonly read books or news articles or watched videos while I ate.
+I rarely even tasted my food, as I commonly read news articles or watched videos while I ate.
 I'd learned to distract myself from the deep dissatisfaction I was feeling.

 I had no great insight during this fast.
 I just slowly calmed down.
 I never felt hungry, and only occasionally felt thirsty.
-I knew from previous fasting what it's like to eat or drink water out of nervousness, so I knew not to worry, and my thirst quickly went away.
+I knew from previous fasting what it's like to eat or drink out of nervousness, so I knew not to worry, and my thirst quickly went away.

 Finally I ended the fast with some herbal tea.
 As I savored the tea, I thought about how I would normally read or watch a video while drinking, and I was filled with revulsion.
 The thought of distracting myself from my own meaningful experience was terrible, even though just four days earlier it had seemed entirely normal.